houseofai/adaptto2020-aiworkshop/DAM-Workshop/Lab.md

 ## Keyword  Extraction

-Example of a custom Asset Compute Metadata worker leveraging the [Content and Commerce AI](https://docs.adobe.com/content/help/en/experience-platform/intelligent-services/content-commerce-ai/overview.html) Color extraction API.
+Example of a custom Asset Compute Metadata worker leveraging the [Content and Commerce AI](https://docs.adobe.com/content/help/en/experience-platform/intelligent-services/content-commerce-ai/overview.html) Keyword  extraction API from PDF .

 The worker is based on [Project Firefly](https://github.com/AdobeDocs/project-firefly) and the [aio](https://github.com/adobe/aio-cli) developer tool.Copy the content of worker-ccai-keywordextract.js into yours index.js.